-Confederate President Jefferson Davis was attending church on Sunday, April 2, 1865, when he learned that Lee’s defensive line at Petersburg, Virginia, had been broken and the fall of the Confederate capitol at Richmond was imminent.
+Confederate President Jefferson Davis was attending church on Sunday, April 2, 1865, when he learned that Lee’s defensive line at Petersburg, Virginia, had been broken and the fall of the Confederate capital at Richmond was imminent.
 Davis quickly advised his cabinet that Richmond was to be evacuated and that they would take the Confederate treasury with them.
 The men and the treasury were scheduled to depart on two trains on the only open line between Richmond and Danville, Virginia.

-That evening the first train with the cabinet members departed Richmond.
+That evening, the first train with the cabinet members departed Richmond.
 Shortly after midnight, the second train, which carried the hard currency reserves of the Confederate States of America, left.
 It was under the command of Navy Captain William H. Parker, who had gathered all the remaining available personnel to provide a military guard.

-Richmond, Virginia Ruins
+Richmond, Virginia Ruins.

 In the meantime, Richmond lay in ashes as occupying Federal troops took control.
 Over the next several weeks, General Robert E. Lee surrendered, and President Abraham Lincoln was assassinated.